STMARobotics/ftc-romi-bootcamp/lessons/lesson-2.md

 * Set the class fields to the values passed into the constructor
     * this.obBoardLED = onBoardLED
     * this.xboxController = xboxController
-* in the consturctor call addRequirements with the onBoardLED value to register it with the scheduler
+* in the constructor call addRequirements with the onBoardLED value to register it with the scheduler
 * Update the execute method with
     * in the if block that checks that the y button being pressed is true vall this.obBoardLED.setYellowLed(true)
     * in the if block that checks if the x button is pressed do the same thing but set it to false